Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-Being able to select an RSS feed for specific post items can be useful.
-For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for an individual post item can be useful.
+For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for accessing an RSS feed for a specific post item is shown below:
+The formula for making an RSS feed for an individual post item is shown below:

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of a post URL, WordPress will return the comments for your post, not the post content itself.
+Note: By default, if you only append “/feed” to the end of your post URI, WordPress will return the comments made on your post, not the post content itself.

 Tip #3 – Using Category Feeds

-Some your site users may only want to syndicate content from a specific category.
-They may not want to subscribe to your entire site’s feed.
+Some your site visitors may only be interested in syndicating content from specific categories.
+They may not want to subscribe to all of your site’s content.

-The feed will now only contain content published under this particular category …
+The category RSS feed will now only display content posted in that category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.